 An American tool manufacturing company engaged Talogy to help them improve the quality of their entry-level manufacturing workforce.
 Specifically, they intended to increase productivity and reduce safety-related incidents.
 In early 2015, this organization decided to revisit their selection system and adopt an enhanced version of the assessment to take advantage of new technologies and ensure that they were continuing to follow best selection practices.

-In 2012, this organization implemented the Talogy Modular System for Manufacturing (formerly known as Select Assessment® for Manufacturing (SAM)), an in-depth online assessment that measures the key competencies for success in a manufacturing environment.
+In 2012, this organization implemented the Talogy manufacturing solution (formerly known as Select Assessment® for Manufacturing (SAM)), an in-depth online assessment that measures the key competencies for success in a manufacturing environment.
 While a very effective assessment, the version being used had specific hardware and software requirements that were sometimes problematic.
 Additionally, the assessment was proctored and its length made it challenging to process large numbers of candidates.
 In 2015, Talogy released an enhanced version of the same assessment that was shorter and had fewer technical requirements.
 The changes were aligned with the needs of this organization, and thus they decided to switch to the newest version of this assessment.
 A concurrent validation study was conducted to evaluate the effectiveness of this new version of the assessment.

 In this study, 137 entry-level incumbents completed the new version of the assessment.
 Their job positions varied from machine operator to maintenance to manufacturing team member.
 Supervisors provided job performance ratings and safety incident information on the same individuals.